 Like some of the other social media tools in this section, Mention does a lot more than just advanced analytics.
 In particular, they do a lot of competitive analysis.
 You can also get custom alerts for certain keywords you’re targeting, which is one of their more valuable features because it helps cut down on the noise.
 Otherwise, you’ll get an alert for everything, a common complaint among social media managers.

 Social Media Visual Content Creation Tool

 Let’s face it, social media content doesn’t come out of thin air.
 Instead, you need to create it somehow.
 When you’re making visual content, it’s more difficult than writing because you need to incorporate design elements, and because content often needs to meet certain specifications for each channel.
 These social media tools will help you make the perfect visual content.

-Canva is a nice photo editing and graphics design application.
+Adobe Express is a nice photo editing and graphics design application.
 You can use it to superimpose your logo over photos, create infographics, or add special effects.
-In addition, Canva gives you access to a large stock photo library and many different templates.
-Besides social media posts, you can use Canva to design posters, flyers, company merchandise, video introductions, and a lot of other creations.
-Canva even lets you order finished products directly from them, which adds to the convenience.
+In addition, Adobe Express gives you access to a large stock photo library and many different templates.
+Besides social media posts, you can use Adobe Express to design posters, flyers, company merchandise, video introductions, and a lot of other creations.

 Animoto picks up where Canva leaves off, in that you can do in-depth videos and animations using it.
 For instance, you might use Animoto for IGTV, Reelz, or YouTube shorts.
 Use stock footage, shoot your own, or make an animation.
 Then, you can post these videos anywhere you need to, so long as the video meets platform requirements (Animoto helps you with this).
 For FBA businesses and eCommerce brands, Animoto also helps with product feature videos you can use on Amazon or eCommerce sites.